vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 winget upgrade JanDeDobbeleer.OhMyPosh -s winget
 ```

-AAfter installing Oh My Posh, you'll need to restart the terminal and add the initialization of Oh My Posh to your profile:
+After installing Oh My Posh, you'll need to restart the terminal and add the initialization of Oh My Posh to your profile:

 ```
 Oh My Posh init pwsh | Invoke-Expression